Jency/intelligentAgent/README.md

 intelligentAgent
 ================

-create a agent to run the TAC Travel competition
+create a agent to run the TAC Travel competition for academic purpose